- Military Basics

 College Navigator: This tool from the National Center for Education Statistics can help you choose the right school with information about more than 7,000 institutions.
 Compare tuition, financial aid statistics, credit transfer and more.

-TA DECIDE: Make informed decisions about your education.
-Compare schools, tuition and fees, programs, assistance available and more with the TA DECIDE tool from the Department of Defense.
+Tuition Assistance or TA DECIDE: Make informed decisions about your education.
+Compare schools, tuition and fees, programs, assistance available and more with the TA DECIDE tool from the Defense Department.

-Department of Veterans Affairs education resources: The VA website connects you to information about education, the GI Bill® and job training programs for service members and veterans.
-Learn more at explore.va.gov.
+Department of Veterans Affairs education and training benefits: The VA website connects you to information about education, the GI Bill® and job training programs for service members and veterans.

-Student Aid on the Web: This U.S. government website provides information and resources for college students and their families to help them choose the right college, apply for financial aid and repay student loans.
+Federal Student Aid: This U.S. government website provides information and resources for college students and their families to help them choose the right college, apply for financial aid and repay student loans.

-The Department of Education website provides information for students, parents, teachers and administrators, including links related to student aid, grants and scholarships.
+Department of Education: This U.S. government website provides information for students, parents, teachers and administrators, including links related to student aid, grants and scholarships.

-GI Bill® Comparison Tool helps you compare VA-approved institutions and review other information to choose the right school.
-It’s also helpful for applying GI Bill benefits to an on-the-job training program.
+GI Bill® Comparison Tool: This tool helps you compare VA-approved institutions and review other information to choose the right school.
+It’s also helpful for applying GI Bill® benefits to an on-the-job training program.